How To Use Paradiddles On Drums – The Secret Drumming Sauce

 Playing things too fast and making mistakes will only teach your brain to play it the wrong way.
 At first, the paradiddle variations won’t feel intuitive but keep at it.
 They’ll slowly but surely become a part of your drumming vocabulary.

-The paradiddle is the ultimate drums pattern that will allow you creative flexibility to interact with the music and other musicians you play with.
+Learning how to use paradiddles on drums will give you creative flexibility to interact with the music and other musicians you play with.
 As I stated above, using Stick Control is a great way to take you through many paradiddle variations.

 If you’d like to learn 4 paradiddle variations I often use in my drumming, you can also check out my article on The 4 Best Paradiddles.